rfordatascience/tidytuesday/.github/ISSUE_TEMPLATE/dataset_template.md

 ---
 name: Dataset suggestion
 about: Suggest a new dataset for Tidy Tuesday
+labels: dataset
 ---

+Please fill out as much of this information as you can!

 - **Dataset name:**
 - **Dataset download URL:**